- "I'm so thankful to be back," says Gregory Porter

 - He thanks his parents and embassy officials

 - Porter and two other U.S. students are accused of throwing Molotov cocktails during the Egyptian protests

 - Derrik Sweeney and Luke Gates are also expected to return home

 An American college student arrested during Egypt's recent protests arrived stateside on Saturday.

 "I just want to say that I'm so thankful to be back in Philadelphia.
 I'd like to thank my parents, my mom and my dad, for their support," a smiling Gregory Porter told reporters.

 He also thanked his lawyers, embassy officials and the administration at the American University in Cairo for their roles in helping to secure his release.

-Sweeney is a student at Georgetown University; Porter, 19, is from Glenside, Pennsylvania, and attends Drexel University in Philadelphia; and Gates, 21, of Bloomington, Indiana, attends Indiana University.
+Sweeney, 19, is a Georgetown University student from Jefferson City, Missouri; Porter, 19, is from Glenside, Pennsylvania, and attends Drexel University in Philadelphia; and Gates, 21, of Bloomington, Indiana, attends Indiana University.

 Adel Saeed, the general prosecutor's spokesman, said Wednesday that a bag filled with empty bottles, a bottle of gasoline, a towel and a camera had been found with the three American students.

 "They denied the bag belonged to them and said it belonged to two of their friends," Saeed said.